 - The Entrepreneurship track fits students who want to start a food and nutrition-related business and culminates with a business plan.
 Students also take courses from the Simmons School of Business.

 The academic coursework and capstone project can be completed in a single academic year.
 Students can customize their degree, too, up to a point through elective courses.

 Simmons also offers 4+1 programs to earn their bachelor’s and master’s degrees in five years.
 The choices include B.S. in Public Health BS/Master of Science in Nutrition; B.S. in Exercise Science + Master of Science in Nutrition; and B.S. in Nutrition + Master of Science in Nutrition.

 Accreditation: New England Commission of Higher Education (NECHE)

 Students attend small classes for maximized experiential learning, including seminars and research activities, and case-based discussions.
 Your professors will encourage independent and creative thinking, as well as provide enlightening discussions on nutrition-related matters.

 108 Ravine Parkway Oneonta, NY 13820

-The non-thesis component makes it a fairly easy program to complete.
-But students must spend about 55 hours per week during their internship on applying their knowledge, completing readings and assignments, and other activities.
+In this online master’s degree, the non-thesis component makes it a fairly easy program to complete.
+But students must spend about 55 hours per week during their internship applying their knowledge, completing readings and assignments, and other activities.

 The coursework includes: